 - Biological physics

-Once admitted into a medical school, future pediatricians should expect four years of study in medical school, which results in a Doctor of Medicine (M.D.), followed by 3-8 years of residency training, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Once admitted into a medical school, future pediatricians should expect four years of study in medical school, which results in a Doctor of Medicine (M.D.), followed by residency training, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Medical students interested in pediatrics may choose a track tailored to the health and wellness of children and apply for residencies in children's hospitals or pediatric departments.
 After completing medical school and residency requirements, pediatricians are required to pass a medical board examination and obtain a license to practice medicine.